Events

 March 11, 2025, Keough School of Global Affairs Washington Office

 In response to these shifts, education and workforce development must adapt to meet the demands of a rapidly changing world.
 Equally important is the need to carefully consider how AI is adopted within organizations, as well as how to govern this integration to ensure a responsible and sustainable approach.
-As part of a new initiative at the University of Notre Dame, we would like to invite you to the AI and Labor Policy Workshop.

 -